 The oil that the blades are coated in can make them stick together and oftentimes you can’t tell that you put two into your rotary cutter.
 Take your blade out of the rotary cutter and see if this is the issue.

 The oil that the rotary blades are coated in can make them stick together.
 If you want to safely separate the blades from each other, wrap the blades in a dry towel and carefully slide them apart using your fingertips.
-I recommend using a thick washcloth or bath towel for this so that you don’t risk cutting yourself.
+I recommend using a thick washcloth or towel for this so that you don’t risk cutting yourself.

 Once the blades are no longer stuck together, you should be able to pull them apart easily.
 Remember to always store your blades in a safe place.
 The container that the blades come in is a great place to keep them for long-term storage.